 Auto insurance policies and their associated rates are subject to the insurance laws of Texas as well as rules and regulations adopted by the Texas Department of Insurance (TDI).
 While the insurance laws and regulations apply to most insurers, some insurers, such as a county mutual insurance companies, are exempt from insurance laws and regulations that do not specifically apply to them.

 For most consumers, understanding all the laws and regulations is difficult, if not impossible.
 However, these laws and regulations may have a significant impact on maintaining your policy, your decision to file a claim, and how your insurance company must handle your claim.
 To assist you in this endeavor, the Office of Public Insurance Counsel has prepared a Consumer Bill of Rights that provides a summary of the various rights afforded to you by law or regulation.
 You may access this document by clicking here.

-A brief explanation of the framework of insurance regulations that apply to personal auto insurance in Texas is provided in the tabs below.
+A brief explanation of the framework of insurance regulations that apply to personal auto insurance in Texas is provided below.

 Personal auto insurance policy forms must be approved by TDI prior to an insurer using the form.
 Insurers must file their policy forms in accordance with rules adopted by TDI 60 days before the policy form can be used.
 The policy form is considered approved after the 60 days has expired unless the commissioner approves or disapproves it during the 60-day period.
 The commissioner can extend the 60-day period by an additional 10 days.

 The commissioner can disapprove a policy form that: (1) violates any law, including a rule adopted by TDI; or (2) contains a provision, title or heading that is unjust or deceptive, encourages misrepresentation, or violates public policy.